daihocmo/learn-vietnamese/docs/resources.md

 - [Vietnamese Grammar by Soi](https://ankiweb.net/shared/info/1707723482): An Anki deck for learning Vietnamese Grammar.
 There are audios for different dialects!

 ### Chữ Nôm

+*PS: It's weird to repeat this in the resource section, but you DON'T HAVE TO LEARN Han Nom to be able to speak Vietnamese.
+Most of the Vietnamese out there aren't able to recognize a single Nom character.
+But still, there are people who want to learn this so I decided to make Han Nom resource list (It's not completed though).*

 - [ChuNom.org](https://chunom.org/): There are some Chữ Nôm course offered by ChuNom.org
 - [Nom Foundation](https://nomfoundation.org/): an American nonprofit agency for Han Nom preservation.
+- [VNY2K](http://vny2k.com/hannom/index.aspx): An online dictionary dedicated to Han Nom etymology
+- [VNY2K - Tu nguyen](http://vny2k.com/hannom/tunguyen.asp): Same as above, with more detailed etymological explanations.

 ## Acquire Vietnamese